fabiogaiera/scenes-classifier-tensorflow-lite/README.md

 - It contains 6 categories: building, forest, glacier, mountain, sea and street.
 - Each element within this dataset is an image of 150px x 150px
-- There are 3 folders: test, validation and training. test folder contains 7300 images that can be used for testing the model with new data. training folder and validation folder are used during the model training.
+- There are 3 folders: test, validation and training. test folder contains 7300 images that can be used for testing the model with new data whereas training folder and validation folder are used during the model training.

 ## The `Model Creation` notebook